Online Firefighting on Cactus Graphs: Warm-up: -almost-tree

-\runtitle{The fire source $\newR$ is not in any cycle.} The algorithm $\algAlmost$ makes decisions greedily if there is no root cycle in the input graph $\newG$.
-That is, it assigns the firefighters to the first $f_i$ ``heaviest'' neighbors of $\newR$ that have the largest weights.
-Formally, the firefighters are iteratively assigned to unprotected $v\in N(\newR)$ with the highest $\weight(v)$.
+\runtitle{The fire source $\newR$ is not in any cycle.} The algorithm $\algAlmost$ makes its decisions greedily if there is no root cycle in the input graph $\newG$.
+That is, it assigns the firefighters to the first $f_i$ ``heaviest'' neighbors of $\newR$ that have the highest weights.
+Formally, the firefighters are assigned iteratively to unprotected $v\in N(\newR)$ with the highest $\weight(v)$.